awesome-reactivesearch/booksearch-onboarding/README.md

-# airbeds-onboarding
+# todomvc-onboarding
-Onboarding for Airbeds app
+Onboarding for TodoMVC app